alcortes01/kubeadm/README.md

 * default['kubeadm']['single_node_cluster'] = false
 * default['kubeadm']['flannel_iface'] = 'eth1'
 * default['kubeadm']['version'] = '1.8.3-0'
+* default['kubeadm']['heapster_version'] = '1.4.3'

 ## Kubernetes Components
-### Master components:
+### Master
 - kubelet
-- kube-controller-manager
+- kube-controller-manager (container)
-- kube-scheduler
+- kube-scheduler (container)
-- kube-apiserver
+- kube-apiserver (container)
-- etcd
+- etcd (container)
-- kube-dns
+- kube-dns (container)
-- kube-proxy
+- kube-proxy (container)
-- kube-flannel
+- kube-flannel (container)
 - docker

-Use the runlist: recipe[kubeadm::master]
+Use the runlist: recipe[kubeadm::master], recipe[kubeadm::dashboard], recipe[kubeadm::heapster]

-### Node components:
+### Nodes
-- kube-flannel
+- kube-flannel (container)
-- kube-proxy
+- kube-proxy (container)
 - docker

 Use the runlist: recipe[kubeadm::node]

+### Add-ons
+- dashboard, use recipe[kubeadm::dashboard]
+- heapster/influxdb/grafana, use recipe[kubeadm::heapster]

 ## Test using Chef Kitchen with Vagrant and Virtualbox
 The file .kitchen.yml is provided with the next servers:
 * One master node
 * Two worker nodes

-Is recommended that you install Vagrant Landrush plugin to avoid having to do a manual configuration of the file /etc/hosts in each server.
+Is recommended that you install Vagrant Landrush plugin to create a local DNS server, and avoid having to do a manual configuration of the file /etc/hosts in each server.
 Check https://github.com/vagrant-landrush/landrush